337826465/uigf2.2-to-uigf4.0-HuTao-/README.md

 *Plan*

-1. Achieve formatted output similar to Snap Hutao.
-2. Package the Python file into an executable (exe).
+1. Package the Python file into an executable (exe).

 <br/>